 Since each case is unique, there is no way to accurately estimate the compensation you and your loved one may deserve.
 To find out what your case might be worth, contact an elder abuse attorney who can give you a free case review and walk you through your legal options.

-At Stewart Bell, PLLC, our team has over 120 years of combined experience in pursuing personal injury cases, including elder neglect and abuse.
-We are your hometown West Virginia personal injury lawyers, and we want to help you seek the justice you and your loved one deserve.
+At Stewart Bell Injury Lawyers, our team has over 120 years of combined experience in pursuing personal injury cases.
+Our elder neglect lawyers in Charleston, West Virginia, are ready to help you seek the justice you and your loved one deserve.
 We want to make getting help easy and simple.
-All you have to do is call us today at 304-345-1700 or fill out our online form to get your free case review and we will get started right away.
+All you have to do is call us today at 304-345-1700 or fill out our online form below to get your free case review and we will get started right away.
 Let’s seek justice together.